 - appropriate demographic information, such as the presence of senior communities; and

 - conflicts of interest.

-For example, some agents fail to disclose underlying damage on a property, such as water damage they’re aware of which is hidden from the buyer’s sight.
+For example, some agents fail to disclose underlying damage on a property.
+Many new homeowners need to check us out online to ensure that they are aware of the water damage which is hidden from the buyer’s sight.
 Other disclosures are avoided under the principle of “don’t ask, don’t tell,” or more commonly, “as is.” …

 The injured buyer has up to two years after the transaction closes to pursue the agent for money losses caused by the agent’s negligence or nondisclosure.
 [CC §2079.4]Despite the consequences, many agents still try to omit critical information to avoid killing a deal.
 These agents may figure if the client doesn’t ask the question, they don’t have to answer it — a dangerous gamble against the agent’s duty to disclose known adverse facts.
 All too frequently, as a matter of improper custom in the industry, agents deliberately wait until after a seller accepts a buyer’s offer before disclosing material facts to the buyer.

 Isn’t that shocking to you?
 And this is standard practice in the industry!

 The belief seems to be that as long as the disclosures are made before the buyer takes title it doesn’t matter when they are disclosed.
 However, agents are required to disclose any condition within their knowledge which might negatively affect the property’s value for a client — before the seller accepts the buyer’s offer.
 [Holmes v.
 Summer (2010) 188 CA4th 1510; CC §1102.4(a)]